Materials

 10. Cleaning the ball: The drilled ball is then thoroughly cleaned and dried in a washing line.

-Washing drum Rubbing balls
+Washing drum friction mallet

 11. Joining the ball and stem: Once the ball is completely dry, glue is poured into the drilled hole and the stem is glued on.